Rura-M/SITE-prework/README.md

 w3schools: https://www.w3schools.com/css/css3_buttons.asp

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I had trouble identifying where to place the hover effects.
 I tried placing the effects for each button, but it was not working.
 I figured I had to place this styling under the overall styling for buttons.
+I also had challenges with implementing the logic for the Guess function as I did not have any prior knowledge of Javascript

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I would like to know more about styling web pages.
 I have seen webpages which have overlays and I am interested in knowing more about how this is achieved.
 Also, I am interested in knowing how game web applications are created and the frameworks that are used for styling?